Welcome to the Financial Aid & Veteran Services Office Information Pages

 Refer to the student eligibility criteria listed on the front of the Free Application for Federal Student Aid (FAFSA) page or go to the Eligibility page.

 There are five types of financial aid:

 Grants and scholarships are financial assistance that you don't have to pay back.
 Federal Work-Study allows you to work and earn money to help pay for school.
 Loans are borrowed money that you must repay with interest.
-The Federal Student Guide provides greater detail on Federal Student Aid.
+The Federal Student Aid website provides greater detail on Types of Financial.

 If you are a veteran, you may be entitled to financial aid benefits offered through The Veterans' Administration.
 The Financial Aid and Veteran Services office provides advisory services relating to such benefits and periods of earned entitlement.

 MCC’s Financial Aid and Veteran Services office offers a financial aid package generally consisting of a combination of grant(s) (gift aid) and work-study employment (self-help aid) to eligible students with a demonstrated need.
 Aid is awarded as part of the means for you to begin or continue your studies.